CliffordMT/hello-world/README.md

 After creating repository 'hello-world' I have created a branch to practice creating a branch and editing this README.md.
 I find Data really interesting, and I am actively seeking a base knowledge of available tools to aid me in my Data Science journey.

+Revisiting the Github 'Hello World' Guide to consolidate knowledge.
+I have completed 'The Data Scientist's Toolbox' course #1.